 At the heart of a good client-adviser relationship is trust, and it can be difficult to have that trusting relationship if your financial professional may be recommending products that aren’t in your best interest.
 That’s why Fisher Investments has been held to the fiduciary standard since our founding.

-We are a fee-only adviser and don’t earn any commissions by trading in your account.
+We are a fee-only, fiduciary adviser and don’t earn commissions by trading in your account.
 While some brokers may call you to sell products or earn sales commissions, we only place trades in your account based on our forward-looking market forecast.
 For example, if we forecast that non-US stocks will outperform US stocks, we may overweight non-US stocks in your account.
-Similarly, if we believe a sustained market downturn has begun, we may choose to take a defensive positioning for our clients in order to sidestep some of the losses.
+Similarly, if we believe a sustained market downturn has begun, we may choose to take a defensive positioning for our clients, as long as we believe it is in their best interest

 Fisher Investments also works with third-party custodians to house our clients’ assets.
-This relationship helps provide transparency and instill trust in our asset management relationships.
+This relationship helps provide transparency above and beyond our fiduciary duties and instill trust in our asset management relationships.
 When Fisher Investments first began managing client assets, our founder Ken Fisher knew that having a third-party who provides regular client reporting was crucial to fostering client relationships.
 This means that, though Fisher Investments generates its own client reports, your custodian also provides regular reporting for your accounts, so you know exactly what’s going on.

-As a client of Fisher Investments, you receive a dedicated Investment Counselor, who knows your long-term goals, financial situation and answers any questions you might have.
+As a client of Fisher Investments, you receive a dedicated Investment Counselor, who knows your long-term goals and financial situation.
 Your Investment Counselor is your resource to ask any questions you might have about your portfolio or other market-related topics.
 He or she will reach out to you regularly to provide any updates on our market forecast, answer any questions and make sure your goals and situation haven’t changed.

 [i] Fisher Investments is registered with the Securities and Exchange Commission (SEC), but this registration is not an SEC endorsement of Fisher Investments or its services, nor does it indicate that Fisher Investments has attained a particular level of skill or ability.